 Application Components

 All applications are submitted electronically through the UC Berkeley Graduate Application portal.
 Below are required components of the application you must submit in order to be considered for admission into the Neuroscience PhD program.
-We accept applications beginning mid September through the end of Novemeber for the following year's fall start cohort.
+We accept applications beginning mid September through early December for the following year's fall start cohort.

 Please review UC Berkeley's Graduate Admissions information and Graduate Admissions Requirements(link is external) for futher information and requirements for all graduate program applicants.